Casino Bonus Q&A

 After you have received your bonus, you have a certain amount of time to reach its playthrough requirement.
 Normally you have 30 days to clear your bonus.

 You don’t really need to worry about the small print.
-As long as you remember that you can’t withdraw them in real Canadian dollars right away, you are golden.
+As long as you remember that you can’t withdraw your bonus in real Canadian dollars right away, you’re golden.

 Easiest way to clear a bonus is to play slot machines and not care about the whole issue.
 As long as you’re betting under the maximum bet limit and keep the wheels spinning you’re going to get the most out of your bonus.